-The Why: So you’re not left sitting there like a shag on a rock when you go to post something on Facebook and you’re like ‘Ummmm….
-I literally don’t have anything to day.’
+So you’re not left sitting there like a shag on a rock when you go to post something on Facebook and you’re like ‘Ummmm….
+I literally don’t have anything to post today.’

-- Start with posting once a day for 7 days.
 A good basic construct would be 3x your own posts.
 So a blog post, and 2x promotional posts.
 Then you have 4 left.
-Allocate days of the week for different posts like this.
+Allocate days of the week for different posts like this:

 - Monday – Blog post